 The HVAC/R Diagnosis Pyramid of Skill

 WARNING: THIS ARTICLE CONTAINS GENERALIZATIONS.
-IT DOES NOT APPLY TO EVERYONE AND WE HAVE ALL PROBABLY BEEN ALL OF THESE AT ONE POINT OR ANOTHER.
-IF YOU FEEL PERSONALLY ATTACKED MAY I SUGGEST FINDING A SAFE SPACE AT A WEST COAST UNIVERSITY AND BORROWING A BINKY FROM A NEARBY TODDLER.
-ALSO… MY CAPS LOCK BUTTON IS STUCK.
+IT DOES NOT APPLY TO EVERYONE, AND WE HAVE ALL PROBABLY BEEN ALL OF THESE AT ONE POINT OR ANOTHER.
+IF YOU FEEL PERSONALLY ATTACKED, I SUGGEST FINDING A SAFE SPACE AT A WEST COAST UNIVERSITY AND BORROWING A BINKY FROM A NEARBY TODDLER.
+ALSO, MY CAPS LOCK BUTTON IS STUCK.

-It was my first few weeks out of tech school and I had already ridden with several guys.
-Some good, some not as good but today was the first time with this tech and something was already different.
-We were driving to our first call of the day and between dirty jokes and puffs on a cigarette.
+It was my first few weeks out of tech school, and I had already ridden with several guys.
+Some good, some not as good, but today was the first time with this tech, and something was already different.
+We were driving to our first call of the day, and between dirty jokes and puffs on a cigarette, he said:

-That was my first exposure to the “Been there, seen that” tech, that relies on calibrated guesswork as a primary diagnosis tool.
-Along the way I've met many more of these and other types of techs in the “Diagnosis Pyramid” and so… I will share them with you now.
+That was my first exposure to the “Been there, seen that” tech who relies on calibrated guesswork as a primary diagnostic tool.
+Along the way, I've met many more of these and other types of techs in the “Diagnosis Pyramid,” and so I will share them with you now.

-Many hacks think they know what they doing because they suffer from a heavy dose of Dunning-Krueger effect and are standing firmly on Mt.
-Stupid as shown here.
+Many hacks think they know what they are doing because they suffer from a heavy dose of the Dunning-Krueger effect and stand firmly on Mt.
+Stupid, as shown here.